Olympic Games Boycotts and Political Events

 Lichtenstein, the Netherlands, Spain, and Sweden boycotted the games in protest of the Soviet invasion of Hungary.
 Egypt, Lebanon, and Iraq also boycotted as a result of the Suez crisis.
 The People's Republic of China refused to participate due to the inclusion of the Republic of China (Taiwan).

 South Africa was banned by the IOC from taking part due to its oppressive apartheid regime.
 This ban lasted until 1992.
+Also, Indonesia and North Korea withdrew after the IOC decision to ban teams that took part in the 1963 Games of the New Emerging Forces.

 1968 Mexico City